Skip to content

 Honey Sesame Chicken

-This honey sesame chicken is made with crispy golden chicken pieces coated in a sticky sweet and savory sauce made with honey, sesame oil and sesame seeds.
-It’s better than takeout and ready in 30 minutes!
+This honey sesame chicken is easy to make with crispy chicken pieces coated in a sweet and savory sauce made with honey, sesame oil and sesame seeds.
+Better than takeout!

 Honey sesame chicken on a plate.